NetworkCurator/NetworkCurator.github.io/user/install.md

 Each line consists of a `define` statment, a name in uppercase letters, and a value in quotes.
 Adjust the values in quotes to suit your local installation.

- *  make sure the two passwords at the top matche what you used during database setup
+ - Make sure the two passwords at the top match what you used during database setup for users `nc_admin0` and `nc_admin1`, respectively.
- *  choose an adequate password for the admin user (last line above)
+ - Choose an adequate password for the admin user (last line above)
- *  if your installation directory is `public_html`, you can leave the `NC_PATH` as is; if your installation directory is a subdirectory, adjust `NC_PATH` accordingly
+ - If your installation directory is `public_html`, you can leave the `NC_PATH` as is; if your installation directory is a subdirectory, adjust `NC_PATH` accordingly
- *  (Remember to change `sitename` placeholder to your actual domain name)
+ - (Remember to change `sitename` placeholder to your actual domain name)

 After adjustements, save the file and exit (`Ctrl-X`, then `Y`, then `Enter`).